 For example, staff can be issued with a Pi rather than a desktop computer to allow them to work from home and remotely access company assets from their own device.
 One of the many benefits of this is to allow your company to buy the bare minimum of potentially expensive IT equipment for their offices (for example, equipment to support high-end IT functions, such as running servers).

-With employees working regularly from home, a startup or other small business has an opportunity to reduce the often considerable costs of leasing office space.
-If fewer workers are in an office at any one time, it becomes possible to start by renting smaller (and cheaper) premises or opt for a coworking space, a major consideration given that rents are a large part of any company’s expenses.
+With employees working regularly from home, especially during the COVID-19 pandemic, a startup or other small business has an opportunity to reduce the often considerable costs of leasing office space.
+If fewer workers are in an office at any one time, it becomes possible to start by renting smaller (and cheaper) premises or opt for a co-working space, a major consideration given that rents are a large part of any company’s expenses.

 Other potential cost savings might include conducting staff training and collaboration with third parties via Raspberry Pi-enabled IT, saving travel and other expenses for your company.